JamezP2002/Human-Performance-Lab-Data-Management-System/README.md

-# Performance Lab Data Management System
+# Human Performance Lab Data Management System

 ## Overview
-This project is a **Performance Lab Data Management System** designed to streamline the storage, processing, and visualization of physiological test data at the CHAMP Human Performance Lab, specifically right now the  **VO2 Max** and **Resting Metabolic Rate (RMR) tests**.
+This project is a **Human Performance Lab Data Management System** designed to streamline the storage, processing, and visualization of physiological test data at the CHAMP Human Performance Lab, specifically right now the  **VO2 Max** and **Resting Metabolic Rate (RMR) tests**.
 The system utilizes **MongoDB** for data storage, **Pandas** for data handling, and **Streamlit** for an interactive web-based interface.

 ## Features
 ### Implemented Tests: